Starting Solids Without Stress: A Calm, Nourishing Guide for Your Baby

 If you’re feeling unsure about starting solids, nervous about choking, overwhelmed by conflicting advice, or worried you’ll somehow get it wrong, you’re not alone.

-So many parents tell me they’re excited… and terrified in the same breath.
+So many parents tell me they’re excited and terrified all in the same breath.
 And honestly, that makes perfect sense.
 You’re suddenly responsible for feeding a tiny human who has never eaten before.
 Of course you want to do it safely.
 Of course you want to give them the best start.
 It’s no wonder your mind is buzzing with questions.

 But here’s the part that often gets lost in the noise: